 3 weeks, 3 days –

 I fell asleep putting my daughter to bed.
 I NEVER fall asleep putting the kids to bed.
 In fact, I have never accidentally fallen asleep, except during the first trimester of my previous pregnancies.
 When I woke up from that quick doze, I knew I was pregnant.
-That night my stomach was cramping quite a bit and woke me up several times.
-I was worried that I was having an early miscarriage.
+That night I woke up several times with pretty bad cramps.
+I knew in my heart that I was pregnant, and it was either uterus stretching or the starts of a miscarriage.

 3 weeks, 4 days –